Rishurp/Upliance-SDE-1-Assignment/README.md

 ## Overview
 This project is a React-based web application that includes multiple components such as a counter with animated effects, a rich text editor, authentication using Firebase, a protected route system, and a user form with local storage capabilities.

+## Note: You must sign in first to access the user form and rich text editor.

 ## Features
 - **Counter Component**:
   - Uses `useState` for state management.